LordNoteworthy/windows-internals/books/Windows-NT-Device-Driver-Development.md

   * Drivers that are the top driver stack.
   * I/O Manager restricts most operations, including read and write operations, to File System drivers only.
   * However, one operation for which the I/O Manager does support Fast I/O for non-File System drivers is IRP_MJ_DEVICE_CONTROL.
   *  Driver must be able to completely process the request in the context of the calling thread.

+### Driver Structure

+- The Windows NT driver architecture uses an entry point model, in which the 1/0 Manager calls a particular routine in a driver when it wants the driver to perform a particular function.